Stadium: Lighting

 Until the advent of floodlights, most games played on large areas had to rely on natural lighting.
 Bramall Lane was reportedly the first floodlit stadium.
 Floodlighting in association football dates as far back as 1878, when there were floodlit experimental matches at Bramall Lane, Sheffield during the dark winter afternoons.
 With no national grid, lights were powered by batteries and dynamoes, and were unreliable.
 Since the development of electrical grids, lighting has been an important element in stadium design, allowing games to be played after sundown, and in covered, or partly covered stadiums that allow less natural light, but provide more shelter for the public.

+Modern stadium lighting has increasingly shifted toward LED technology.
+This LED technology achieves energy savings of up to seventy to eighty percent compared to older systems.
+Professional leagues such as FIBA and FIFA now enforce regulatory requirements ensuring that stadiums meet ultra high definition broadcasting standards.
+Some nations have introduced funding programs and financial incentives to encourage organizations to make this transition.
+Research performed by Rami David Orejón-Sánchez suggests that oval-shaped distributions of luminaires produces the most efficient lighting patterns.
+As a result, many stadiums are pairing these upgrades with renewable energy.
+The Philadelphia Eagles recently installed over ten thousand solar panels alongside LED lighting.
+This has reduced the stadiums wattage consumption by more than fifty percent.

+Indoor stadiums must use grow lights for natural grass turf.
+These high-energy systems contribute to light pollution and increase carbon emissions.
+Spillover lighting into surrounding residential areas has linked to many health concerns that include cardiovascular issues and interrupted sleep.